braze-inc/braze-docs/_docs/_hidden/private_betas/datadog.md

 - `campaign_id` / `campaign_name` (if available)
 - `canvas_id` / `canvas_name` / `canvas_step_id` / `canvas_step_name` (if available)

 These events and tags can be monitored on the Datadog **Metrics Explorer** page.
+These metrics are logged as [distributions](https://docs.datadoghq.com/metrics/distributions/) to DataDog.
+Given the nature of metrics and imprecision of DataDog's aggregations and rollups, Braze does not retry intermittent network errors or other DataDog API errors that may be encountered during transmission.
+This means that these metric counts may not match 100% identically to the counts seen in the Braze dashboard and/or through Currents.

 ![][1]